 In lieu of a typical public information meeting and in response to the COVID-19 pandemic, McLaren worked with the client to provide a mechanism for public review for this federally funded project.
 The project plans and alternatives were made available online for review with public comments, concerns, and suggestions.

-Since the new bridge will be built adjacent to the existing bridge, McLaren found the original concrete abutments could stay in place as is, since they will not interfere with the new design, saving the project time and money.
+Since the new Grassy Point Road bridge is built adjacent to the existing bridge, McLaren found the original concrete abutments could stay in place as is and didn’t interfere with the new design, saving the project time and money.

 To show the client a 360-degree detail and structural analysis of the bridge replacement, McLaren prepared a preliminary design model in LEAP Bridge Steel.